intel/dffml/master/_sources/examples/integration.rst.txt

   - Here we're telling the ``group_by`` operation to create feature data where the ``author_count``, ``work_spread`` and ``commit_count`` are grouped by the quarter they were generated for.

-The speed of the following command depends on your internet connection, it may take 2 minutes, it may take more.
-All the git repos in ``/tmp/urls`` will be downloaded, this will also take up space in ``/tmp``, they will be cleaned up automatically.

 Training our Model
 ------------------